Rudolph von Ripper: Concentration camp

 In October 1933, von Ripper returned via Paris to Berlin, now under Nazi rule, bringing with him copies of the Brown Book of the Reichstag Fire and Hitler Terror (Braunbuch), an anti-Nazi publication written by German left-wing groups in exile and published in Paris.
-He was taken to the office of Gestapo chief Rudolf Diels, and accused of high treason for his production of anti-Nazi cartoons and possession of anti-Nazi pamphlets.
+He was taken to the office of Gestapo chief Rudolf Diels, and accused of high treason for his production of anti-Nazi cartoons and possession of anti-Nazi literature.

-He was imprisoned and tortured for some months in Oranienburg concentration camp, until in 1934 he managed to get a message to Austrian Chancellor Engelbert Dollfuss, who intervened to have him released, with a requirement to leave all Nazi-held territories.
+He was imprisoned and tortured for some months, first at Columbia-Haus then at Oranienburg concentration camp.
+In 1934, he managed to get a message to Austrian Chancellor Engelbert Dollfuss, who intervened to have him released, with a requirement to leave all Nazi-held territories.

-Return to Mallorca and Spanish Civil War
+Return to Mallorca, Ecraser L'Infame and Spanish Civil War

-He returned, via Amsterdam and Paris, to Mallorca, where he created a series of pieces.
-In October 1935, fourteen of these pieces were exhibited at the Tooth Gallery in London under the title "Kaleidoscope", and according to the New York Times "created a sensation in the art world".
-The German ambassador asked that the show be censored, but British authorities refused.
-The drawings for the exhibition were intended for publication, but the originals disappeared from the printer. von Ripper recreated the pictures as etchings on copper plates, which were published in Paris in a limited edition in 1938 under the title Ecrasez l'infame (To Crush Tyranny), a reference to Voltaire.
+On his ejection from Germany, von Ripper travelled first to Amsterdam, where he wrote anti-Nazi articles, then to Paris, where the Gestapo reported him for his earlier desertion from the Foreign Legion, but André Malraux intervened to secure his release.
+Finally, he returned to Mallorca, where he created a series of pieces.
+In October 1935, fourteen of these were exhibited at the Tooth Gallery in London under the title "Kaleidoscope", and according to the New York Times "created a sensation in the art world".
+The German government described the works as "an insult to a friendly state" and ambassador Joachim von Ribbentrop asked that the show be censored, but British authorities refused.
+The drawings for the exhibition were intended for publication, but the originals disappeared from the printer.
+Von Ripper recreated them as etchings on copper plates, which were published in Paris in a limited edition in 1938 under the title Ecrasez l'infame (To Crush Tyranny), a reference to Voltaire.

 After the outbreak of the Spanish Civil War in 1936, in which General Francisco Franco's coup was supported by troops from Nazi Germany, von Ripper joined the Republican Army, with the specific aim of fighting the Germans.
 In 1937, he was serving as an aerial gunner in the Spanish Republican Air Force when his plane was shot down and his left leg riddled with metal from a shell.
 He was told by doctors that his leg would have to be amputated, but left before they could do so.